Leandromaro/Java-Design-Patterns/README.md

 Another benefit is that adding a new item to the system is easy, it will require change only in visitor interface and implementation and existing item classes will not be affected.

 An acknowledged __objection__ to the Visitor pattern is that is represents a regression to functional decomposition - separate the algorithms from the data structures.
 While this is a legitimate interpretation, perhaps a better perspective/rationale is the goal of promoting non-traditional behavior to full object status.

+## Interpreter

+According to GoF Interpreter design pattern is:

+>Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

+### When Would I Use This Pattern?
+The Interpreter pattern should be used when you have a simple grammar that can be represented as an Abstract Syntax Tree.
+This is the more obvious use of the pattern.
+A more interesting and useful application of Interpreter is when you need a program to produce different types of output, such as a report generator.

 ## References
 This guide has taken some examples from: